You can make customizations to a connection using a TDC file.

 TDC (Tableau Datasource Customization) files are XML files with a “.tdc” filename extension.
 These files are used to customize Tableau-specific settings.
 For ODBC-based connection, you can also use a TDC file to define parts of the ODBC and SQL standards that the ODBC driver supports.

 A TDC file contains a vendor name, driver name, and

-<connection-customization> section.
+<connection-customization>(also includes the class)section.
 For a built-in connector, the vendor name and driver name must match the connector’s class name.
-In most cases, the vendor name matches the driver name.
-Two generic vendor names are used for the Other Databases connectors:
+Usually, the vendor name matches the driver name.
+Two generic class names are used for the Other Databases connectors:

-- For the Other Databases (JDBC) connector, the required vendor name is "genericjdbc".
+- For the Other Databases (JDBC) connector, the class name is "genericjdbc".

-- For Other Databases (ODBC) connector, the required vendor name is "genericodbc".
+- For Other Databases (ODBC) connector, the class name is "genericodbc".

 If an existing workbook or data source file has an enabled customization section already, Tableau uses only the customizations it defines and not any defined in the TDC file.